 With the highest pass and the gold mine behind us, we set up camp at yet another nice camp spot next to a river stream.
 The cones and canyons route really provides some cool places for wild camping.

-All went well and on half decent roads we reached the top of the climb at the end of the afternoon.
-We decided to press on to Sibayo, where a few nice home stays were located.
+All went well and we continued the road to Sibayo, where a few nice homestays were located.
 Just before sunset we reached the village with its typical stone houses.
 It was surprisingly clean and well kept.

 The homestay we checked in was fantastic.
 Nice owners, nice room, nice beds, perfect.
 The next morning we planned to leave early, but actually only left at 10:00.
 Not only was it because it was such a nice place, but also because the owners dressed us up in ‘traditional’ clothes.
 Apparently it’s something they do in Sibayo with the tourists.